gobiananthxv/QUAN015/PROJECT_PLAN.md

 no proxy here, so `client_key` reads `request.client.host` only.
 A regression test rotates the header across the budget and asserts the 429 still arrives.

+**D44 — The loopback binding is written down even though it is the default (Phase 9).**
+`run.sh` and `run.ps1` now pass `--host 127.0.0.1` explicitly.
+It changes no behaviour.
+The reason is that `security.py` assumes loopback in its own reasoning, and an assumption that lives in a framework default is one nobody reads before overriding it — `--host 0.0.0.0` to demo on conference wifi is a one-word change that silently invalidates the entire threat model.

+**D45 — 401 for a bad credential, 403 only for the recipient policy (Phase 9).**
+Both refusals originally answered 403, which made them indistinguishable to the dashboard — and "your token is wrong" and "that address is not approved" call for completely different advice.
+A wrong token is a credential that would succeed if corrected, which is what 401 means, so the token guard now answers 401 in both its failure cases and 403 belongs exclusively to the mail allowlist.
+The report modal branches on the code to say which, instead of showing the API's own text, which names environment variables at a reader who does not run the server.

 **D46 — Bodies are capped, and must declare their length (Phase 9).**
 A rate limit bounds how many requests arrive, not how large each is, and the assistant forwards its payload to a metered provider — so twenty permitted